Belagavi border issue: Karnataka deputy CM flays Shiv Sena leaders

 Ashwathnarayan was reacting to visits by the Shiv Sena leaders Raut and Maharashtra minister of state Rajendra Patil Yadravkars to Belagavi allegedly with an intention to bring the border issue up.

-According to PTI, during visit to Belgagavi Raut has reportedly said the 70-year-old border issue between two states can be resolved by a strong Union Home Minister like Amit Shah, who abrogated Article 370 related to Jammu and Kashmir.
+According to PTI, during a visit to Belgagavi, Raut has reportedly said the 70-year-old border issue between two states can be resolved by a strong Union Home Minister like Amit Shah, who abrogated Article 370 related to Jammu and Kashmir.

 The deputy chief minister further added that the Maharashtra and Karnataka Chief Ministers and NCP chief Sharad Pawar should meet to resolve demands of Marathi-speaking people of Belagavi and nearby areas.